Ribet's lemma

 In mathematics, Ribet's lemma gives conditions for a subgroup of a product of groups to be the whole product group.
 It was introduced by Ribet (1976).

 Statement

 Suppose G1×...×Gn is a product of perfect groups.
-Then any subgroup of this product that maps onto all the factors Gi for i=1, ..., n is the whole product group.
+Then any normal subgroup of this product that maps onto all the factors Gi for i=1, ..., n is the whole product group.